- 1 year full-time

 Acquire professional, industry-standard skills in planning and completing edits under different conditions and time restraints.

-Creative Editing for Film and Television
+Creative Editing for Pictures and Sound

 At Solent, our aim is to deliver innovative, inclusive and intellectually stimulating teaching to develop self-confident and highly employable graduates.
 All our courses are designed with employability in mind, which makes industry-based learning a priority.